RSE-Sheffield/RSE-Sheffield.github.io/_newsletters/2025-02-07-newsletter.md

 #### [Call for DISKAH Fellowship Scheme 2025-2026](https://culturedigitalskills.org/diskah-call-25/)

-The DISKAH one-year long fellowships provide an opportunity to broaden engagement with large-scale computational methods via state-of-the-art national digital research infrastructure to support A&H research.
+The DISKAH one-year long fellowships provide an opportunity to broaden engagement with large-scale computational methods via state-of-the-art national digital research infrastructure to support Arts and Humanities (A&H) research.
 DISKAH Fellows will gain access to resources and networks to develop their projects, build capacity, co-design training for A&H, as well as contributing to the DISKAH network.

 Application deadline 2025-03-03